 As an expert in cannabis accounting, you advise CEOs as to what they can expect to accomplish if they work with you, and also what negatives will come if they don’t retain the support of an expert.
 There are a number of huge risks involved with operating a business in the cannabis industry, and you will need to guide them through those dangers with your knowledge and expertise so that CEOs and investors are protected.
 This is extremely valuable to CEOs, as they may not understand the repercussions of their negligence or even what they don’t know about cannabis tax laws and being audit ready.

-Having World Class systems in place to protect their assets and maximizing fiscal efficiency are also huge ways to show your value to CEOs, including having a month-end system and perpetual data room that stakeholders can review and reference.
+Having World Class systems in place to protect their assets and maximize fiscal efficiency are also huge ways to show your value to CEOs, including having a month-end system and perpetual data room that stakeholders can review and reference.
 A few ways that you can help CEOs maximize cash flow are minimizing taxes via tax planning (following 471 is one great method), and by providing real tools to maximize ROI on their marketing, useful cash forecast tools and analytics, dashboards, and budgeting mechanisms.

 Protecting cannabis businesses from loss is another great way to showcase your value to CEOs.
 What is the value of surviving an IRS audit 5 years in the future?
 What is the value of protecting CEOs from a lawsuit from an investor?
 What is the value of helping cannabis businesses remain compliant with lenders, the State, and other regulatory bodies?